 School Donation (Activities Fee)

-We will not be requesting a donation for the 2020 or 2021 school year.
+We will not be requesting a donation for the 2022 school year.
 Students may still need to pay for any extracurricular activities (sport, itinerant music lessons).

 In the event of any situations requiring the school to be closed, a cancellation notice will be broadcast on local radio stations, our website, our school-links text system, our Hornby High School Facebook page and via the Hornby High School App.